Londoners a reminder of how ordinary people can fight back

 Shaw escaped harm and said he was a “regular person” trying to save himself.

-“I chose to react because I didn’t see any other way of me living, and that’s all I wanted to do,” Shaw said afterward.
+“I chose to react because I didn’t see any other way of me living, and that’s all I wanted to do,” Shaw said.
 “I just wanted to live.”